 Frequent exercise may require a regular commitment.
 There will be days when you are not going to feel like walking, or you may put it off due to the weather or other circumstances.
-To help motivate you, think about what you will get out of this commitment and write it down.
+Use this as an opportunity to check in.
+How have I been feeling about exercising more regularly?
+What do I need today?
 Use the box below.